pulsarforge/dev-docs-labs/docs/case-studies/pulsarforge.md

 Store internal data in json.

-As less dependencies as possible.
-13 so far, and working in keep them low.
+As less dependencies as possible, 13 so far, and working in keep them low.

 Same order, logic, structure, imports, folders, etc.